liupei101/PseMix/README.md

 - [training with mixed labels](https://github.com/liupei101/PseMix/blob/main/model/clf_handler.py#L381).
 - [weighted loss for mixed samples](https://github.com/liupei101/PseMix/blob/main/model/clf_handler.py#L407), following [the implementation of Mixup](https://github.com/facebookresearch/mixup-cifar10).

+## WSI Preprocessing

+The procedure of WSI preprocessing is elaborated in [Pipeline-Processing-TCGA-Slides-for-MIL](https://github.com/liupei101/Pipeline-Processing-TCGA-Slides-for-MIL).
+Please move to it for a detailed tutorial.

 ## 👩‍💻 Running the Code

 Using the following command to load running configurations from a yaml file and train the model: